sendador/Django-Human-Log/README.md

 # Django Blog:

+Blog is just only log for humans isn't?
-Easy to use django blog.
+This is easy to use django blog.
 Every admin movement is on the django admin panel.

 # Technologies: